Stormwater Communities

 Stormwater Monthly

-Welcome to the New Stormwater Monthly Page!
+Welcome to the Stormwater Monthly page!
 The information provided here will be updated monthly in the spirit of our previous "Stormwater Monday" newsletters, so be sure to check near the beginning of the month for news and updates.
-CRWC will continue to send an email directly to our Stormwater Education Program contacts with highlights and updates on the program, but resources will remain available on our website below.
-This month's updates are below.
-If you have questions regarding CRWC's programs, your contract with CRWC, your status as a Stormwater Education Program contact, or anything else please do not hesitate to contact me by phone or email at (248)-601-0606 or kaleigh@crwc.org.
+At this time, all communities should have received CRWC's proposed one-year extension for Stormwater Education services while we work to enhance and improve the program.
+If you have questions regarding CRWC's programs, your contract with CRWC, your status as a Stormwater Education Program contact, or anything else please do not hesitate to contact me by phone or email at (248)-601-0606 ext.
+26 or kaleigh@crwc.org.

 Best regards,